-The workload of this course is appropriate for a 4-hour college-level writing class.
+The workload of this course is appropriate for a 1000-level specialized course in the study of language.
 You can expect to devote more time than you want or think you need to outside work for this class.
 While four hours a week will often be enough time to be successful in this course for most students, you will probably need more to do the work well.